DrHazemAli/Skytells-API-PHP-SDK/README.md

 **How to get started?**

-1.Clone the SDK
+1. Clone the SDK

-2.Include the main class file on your script by calling :
+2. Include the main class file on your script by calling :

 ```php
 require("Library/Client.php");
 ```

-3.Start Making Api Calls
+3. Start Making Api Calls

 ### Reference
 Please refere to Skytells Developer Console to learn how to use Skytells API by visiting these links below.